adamhrv/skylift/README.md

 - [BOM](docs/bom.md)

 Or read up on more of the [research](docs/research.md) on how Beacon Frames and Wi-Fi geolocation works

+## TODO

+- add lasercut files for case
+- add BOM for board and case
+- improve board (move drill holes, update text)
+- improve guides for collecting and processing data
+- add more examples

 ### SkyLift at Exhibitions: